 Single and Multi-day Passes

-Muni offers a choice passports good for unlimited rides on cable cars, historic streetcars, and all other Muni services (including the Muni Metro subway under Market Street and all bus lines except for special event service).
+Muni offers a choice of passports good for unlimited rides on cable cars, historic streetcars, and all other Muni services (including the Muni Metro subway under Market Street and all bus lines except for special event service).
 One-day passes may be purchased on board cable cars (but not streetcars).
-Current prices: 1-Day, $20; 3-day, $31; 7-day, $40.
-These are really only worth it if you are planning multiple cable car rides during the given period.
+Current prices: 1-Day, $21; 3-day, $32; 7-day, $42.
+These may not be your best value unless you are planning multiple cable car rides during the given period.

 You can purchase these passes at our San Francisco Railway Museum, 77 Steuart Street, between Market and Mission (at the F-line Steuart Street stop), Tuesday-Sunday between 10 a.m. and 5 p.m.